nedrysoft/pingnoo/README.md

 The script requires Python 3.6 or later, curl and the [colorama](https://github.com/tartley/colorama) python module to enhance the console output.
 You can install the Colorama module with the following command.

+*The CMake script provides an install target which uses the deploy script and will generate the appropriate deployable image for the platform being used.*

 `pip3 install colorama`

 The script provides the following parameters: